Malhe1ros/Competitive-Programming/README.md

 Feel free to take and use whatever you want;

 # Algorithms:

+*all_point_pairs.cpp* = Algorithm that iterates over all pair of points and maintain the in a sorted order in O(N^2*logN);\
+Can be used to find the smallest traingle given a set of points

 *chtdeque.cpp* = Convex hull trick for dynamic programming when functions and queries are in sorted order in O(N);

 *cht_dinamico.cpp* = Convex hull trick for dynamic programming in O(N*logN);\